cyphydev/incas_api_client/docs/ActorApi.md

-Delete a specific message enrichment meta by providerName, enrichmentName and version.
+Delete a specific actor enrichment meta by providerName, enrichmentName and version.

 ### Example
 ```python